X16Community/faq/faq.md

 ## How much will it cost?

-Pricing will be $500 for the first 82 developer boards (18 have already been allocated).
-You will get a board with 2MB RAM, mouse, keyboard, power supply, and expansion proto board.

-After that, the price for the next production run will be $350 for a baseline board with 512K of RAM and a single VIA.
+The price for the next production run will be $350 for a baseline board with 512K of RAM and a single VIA.
 Extra memory and a second VIA for the User port will be optional and can be added at the time of purchase.

 ## Where can I get it?

-The Commander X16 will be sold by [Texelec](https://texelec.com/) when the time comes.
+The Commander X16 can be pre-ordered from [Texelec]([https://texelec.com/](https://texelec.com/product/cx16-preorder/) and is due to be released February 29, 2024.
 Watch our social media channels on Facebook and Discord for more information.

 ## Why Commodore BASIC?